StonyBrook-Lin626-F16/main/README.md

 ### Readings and Discussion

-Each week will have one or two readings assigned, which are discussed in the seminar session.
+Each week will have one or two readings assigned (check the [readings repository!][readings]), which are discussed in the seminar session.
 The expected load is about 25 to 50 pages per week, depending on the difficulty of the material.
 Each seminar session will have a student act as the moderator of the discussion.
 This requires